al-sh/budget-ui-react/README.md

 Getting data using Axios and retries with exponential backoff

-## Caching
+### Caching

-Cacheing network requests via react-query
+Cacheing network requests using react-query

+### PWA

+Offine work, installable on mobile devices

 ### Tools

 Vite - dev server that serves source files over native ES modules and effective bundling with Rollup, pre-configured to output highly optimized static assets for production.

-### PWA

-Offine work, installable on mobile devices

 ### CI/CD